Electricity meter: Communication methods

 Remote meter reading is a practical example of telemetry.
 It saves the cost of a human meter reader and the resulting mistakes, but it also allows more measurements, and remote provisioning.
 Many smart meters now include a switch to interrupt or restore service.

 Historically, rotating meters could report their metered information remotely, using a pair of electrical contacts attached to a KYZ line.

 A KYZ interface is a Form C contact supplied from the meter.
 In a KYZ interface, the Y and Z wires are switch contacts, shorted to K for a measured amount of energy.
 When one contact closes the other opens to provide count accuracy security.
 Each contact change of state is considered one pulse.
 The frequency of pulses indicates the power demand.
 The number of pulses indicates energy metered.

-The KYZ relay generates pulses.
-The term KYZ refers to the contact designations: K for common, Y for Normally Open, and Z for Normally Closed.
-When incorporated into an electrical meter, the relay changes state with each full or half rotation of the meter disc.
+When incorporated into an electromechanical meter, the relay changes state with each full or half rotation of the meter disc.
 Each state change is called a "pulse."
-When connected to external equipment, rate of use (kW) as well as total usage (kWh) can be determined from the rate and number of pulses.

 KYZ outputs were historically attached to "totaliser relays" feeding a "totaliser" so that many meters could be read all at once in one place.

 KYZ outputs are also the classic way of attaching electricity meters to programmable logic controllers, HVACs or other control systems.
 Some modern meters also supply a contact closure that warns when the meter detects a demand near a higher electricity tariff, to improve demand side management.